 The court found that it was necessary for SARS to show by facts other than the mere sale at a profit greater than the cost of repairs that there had been a recoupment.
-However, the court emphasised that it should not be understood to hold that the costs of repairs can never be recouped under section 8(4)(a) and provided the following examples of situations in which expenditure on repairs might be recouped:
+However, the court emphasised that it should not be understood to hold that the cost of repairs can never be recouped under section 8(4)(a) and provided the following examples of situations in which expenditure on repairs might be recouped:

-- Expenditure is incurred in order to repair defective work on a building and is recovered through a claim for damages against the builder. - Expenditure is incurred in effecting repairs to an insured asset and is recovered through a claim against the insurer.
+- Expenditure is incurred in order to repair defective work on a building and is recovered through a claim for damages against the builder. - Expenditure is incurred in effecting repairs to an insured asset and is recovered through a claim against the insurer. - An agreement is concluded to sell an income-producing property for a higher selling price on the basis that the seller conducts specified repairs before the sale takes place.